Taylor Wessing Photographic Portrait Prize

 Malega, Surma Boy, Ethiopa, a portrait by Mario Marino, is also among my favourite ones.
 It is the one featuring on the cover page of the exhibition catalogue.
 The perfection of this young man standing in front of the dark background is a masterpiece.
 The light reflecting on his face, particularly on his lips and forehead is perfectly balanced.
 Mario Marino captures the faces of Africa like anyone else.
 For other examples and dates of his exhibitions, look at his website.

-Finally, I cannot resist to add a last picture from Frank Balbi Hansen.
+Finally, I have selected the featured picture.
+It is by Frank Balbi Hansen.
+Thank you Frank for sending me a copy.
 I was simply struck by it, by the radiancy of this beautiful lady, her elegance and femininity, while seating near the portrait of her young husband.
 It is a beautiful tribute to the passing of time and love.